Read This First

 Prompt 3: Given the exponential growth across the many metrics through which economic progress is evinced, what is behind the economic pessimism we often encounter?

-The section turns on Income Inequality, Job Security and Automation, and Environmental Concerns.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Income Inequality, Job Security and Automation, and Environmental Concerns in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Income Inequality distinct from Job Security and Automation.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Income Inequality distinct from Job Security and Automation.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Focus on Short-Term Fluctuations